Dolores Costello

 Dolores Costello (September 17, 1903 – March 1, 1979) was an American film actress who achieved her greatest success during the era of silent movies.
 She was nicknamed "The Goddess of the Silent Screen" by her first husband, the actor John Barrymore.
-She was the mother of John Drew Barrymore.
+She was the mother of John Drew Barrymore and grandmother of actress and talk show host Drew Barrymore.

 Early years

-Dolores Costello was born in Pittsburgh, Pennsylvania; the daughter of actors Maurice Costello and Mae Costello (née Altschuk).
+Dolores Costello was born in Pittsburgh, Pennsylvania, the daughter of actors Maurice Costello and Mae Costello (née Altschuk).
 She was of Irish and German descent.
-She had a younger sister, Helene, and the two made their first film appearances in the years 1909–1915 as child actresses for the Vitagraph Film Company.
+She had a younger sister, Helene, and the two made their early film appearances from 1909 to 1915 as child actresses for the Vitagraph Film Company.
 They played supporting roles in several films starring their father, who was a popular matinee idol at the time.
-Dolores Costello's earliest listed credit on the IMDb is in the role of a fairy in a 1909 adaptation of Shakespeare's A Midsummer Night's Dream.

 Film career

-The two sisters appeared on Broadway together as chorines and their success resulted in contracts with Warner Bros.
+The two sisters appeared on Broadway together as chorus line dancers, and their success resulted in contracts with Warner Bros.
 Pictures.
-In 1926, following small parts in feature films, Dolores Costello was selected by John Barrymore to star opposite him in The Sea Beast, a loose adaptation of Herman Melville's Moby-Dick, after which Warner soon began starring her in her own vehicles.
-Meanwhile, she and Barrymore became romantically involved and married in 1928.
+In 1926, following small parts in feature films, Dolores Costello was selected by John Barrymore to star with him in The Sea Beast, a loose adaptation of Herman Melville's Moby-Dick, after which Warner soon began starring her in her own vehicles.
+Meanwhile, she and Barrymore became involved romantically, and married in 1928.

 Within a few years of achieving stardom, Costello had become a film personality in her own right.
-As a young adult her career developed to the degree that in 1926, she was named a WAMPAS Baby Star, and had acquired the nickname "The Goddess of the Silver Screen".
+As a young adult, her career developed to the degree that in 1926, she was named a WAMPAS Baby Star, and had acquired the nickname "The Goddess of the Silver Screen".

 Warners alternated Costello between films with contemporary settings and elaborate costume dramas.
 In 1927, she was re-teamed with John Barrymore in When a Man Loves, an adaptation of Manon Lescaut.
 In 1928, she co-starred with George O'Brien in Noah's Ark, a part-talkie epic directed by Michael Curtiz.

 Costello spoke with a lisp and found it difficult to make the transition to talking pictures, but after two years of voice coaching she was comfortable speaking before a microphone.
-One of her early sound film appearances was with her sister Helene in Warner Bros.'s all-star extravaganza, The Show of Shows (1929).
+One of her early sound film appearances was with her sister Helene in the Warner Bros. all-star extravaganza The Show of Shows (1929).

-Her acting career became less a priority for her following the birth of her first child, Dolores Ethel Mae "DeeDee" Barrymore, on April 8, 1930, and she retired from the screen in 1931 to devote time to her family.
+Her acting career became less of a priority for her following the birth of her first child, Dolores Ethel Mae "DeeDee" Barrymore, on April 8, 1930, and she retired from the screen in 1931 to devote time to her family.
 Her second child, John Drew Barrymore, was born on June 4, 1932, but the marriage proved difficult due to her husband's increasing alcoholism, and they divorced in 1935.

 She resumed her career a year later and achieved some successes, most notably in Little Lord Fauntleroy (1936), and The Magnificent Ambersons (1942).
-She retired permanently from acting following her appearance in This is the Army (1943), again under the direction of Michael Curtiz.
+She retired permanently from acting following her appearance in This Is the Army (1943), again under the direction of Michael Curtiz.